-Why Growing a Creative Business is a Marathon, Not a Sprint
+Growing Your Side-Hustle is a Marathon, Not a Sprint.
+Here's Why

-Watching the London marathon today and seeing all of those runners battle their way to the end of a gruelling 26.2 mile run not only brought back feelings of dread but also got me thinking about growing a creative business.
-The process is kind of the same.
+Watching the London marathon today and seeing all of those runners battle their way to the end of a gruelling 26.2 mile run not only brought back feelings of dread but also got me thinking about the similarities between running a marathon and growing a creative business.
+In particular growing a creative business as a side-hustle.

 There will be peaks and troughs

 Growing your own business is an emotional roller coaster.
 One minute you're up, the next you're down, it's staying the course that counts.

 You need cheerleaders, who give you jelly babies

 Literally and metaphorically speaking with the jelly babies, of course.
 I'd say it's almost impossible to build a creative business without the support of others.
 Whether that's friends, family your partner or other side-hustlers.
 If you have a feeing that there might be a few holes, I wrote a post with some practical steps to creating a support network for you and your side-hustle that I hope will get you started with putting that vital piece of the puzzle in place.

 You need to pace yourself

 This is a biggie because burn out is a real pain in the arse!
 It's important that you don't go all guns blazing into your business because that's a one way ticket to burnout.
 The thing that really builds a business is consistency, so plan your time realistically and don't expect yourself to be going at 100 miles an hour all of the time.
 Small steps add up to a big result over time.